 Recovery

-Shocked that a virus was causing her fatigue, but also thrilled to finally get answers, Kelly recalled that she had contracted mono when she was 15, and that she had been bed-bound for weeks with fatigue, fever, and sore throat, so it made sense that the same virus could reactivate if her immune function faltered.
+Thinking back to her childhood, Kelly recalled that she had gotten mono when she was 15, and had been bed-bound for weeks with extreme fatigue, fever, and sore throat.